davidde/notes/BASH.md

 * diff -u old_file new_file
 Check where the differences between 2 versions of a file are.
 (-u = unified diff format => easier to read.)

+* dpkg -s "packagename"
+dpkg: Debian Package Manager
+Check the status (-s, --status) of the package named "packagename", i.e. is it installed, what does it do, etc.
+Make sure to use the official packagename or it won't work.
+If not sure about the name, use:
+$ apt-cache search "packagename"
+This will list either the official name of your package or similar packages.

 * ~/.dropbox-dist/dropboxd
 Execute dropbox-daemon on Linux